-Our knees are essential in keeping us moving, but over time they can develop problems - whether from injury, general wear and tear, or conditions like knee osteoarthritis – which is thought to effect 5.4 million 1 Brits.
+Our knees are essential in keeping us moving, but over time they can develop problems - whether from injury, general wear and tear, or conditions like osteoarthritis1, which causes joints to become painful and stiff.

-Around 70,000 2 knee replacement procedures are performed annually – mostly on older people.
-But with waiting lists for general surgery on the NHS regularly exceeding the 18 week target 3, many people of all ages are left living with pain - and unable to go about their daily activities.
-That in turn leads to other health problems, including things like weight gain and depression.
+Around 70,0002 knee replacement procedures are performed annually – mostly on older people.
+But with waiting lists for general surgery on the NHS regularly exceeding the 18 week target3, many people of all ages are left living with pain - and unable to go about their daily activities.

 So what can we do to look after our knees and keep them in tip top condition?